-The all-time hottest October was the highlight of 1969, but there was also a good cold February.
-The best summer of the 60s - which isn't saying a lot.
+The all-time hottest October was the highlight of 1969, but there was also a good (depending on what you like) cold and snowy February.
+This year had the best summer of the 60s - which isn't saying a lot.
 Parts of Suffolk had no rain for 58 days from late August to late October.
 The August Bank Holiday fell on Monday 1 September this year (the rule was later changed from the Monday after the last Sunday in August to the simpler last Monday in August).

 January.
 Mild.
 At 5.5C, it was the mildest January of the 60s - indeed, to get one more mild you'd have to go back to 1944 or forward to 1974, although 5.5C is nothing compared with what you get these days.
 (1949 and 1957 were as mild.)
 It turned mild and unsettled from the 7th, and was very mild around the 21st, although it then turned colder.

 February.
 A cold month (CET of 1.0C), with frequent northerly and easterly winds, and some heavy snow.
 The low-level wind record of 135.8 mph was set at Kirkwall on the 7th; this record stood until February 1986.
 Also on the 7th the maximum temperature at Eskdalemuir was -7C.
-A polar low caused a notable blizzard affected the east Midlands and South East on the same day as it introduced very cold arctic air.
+A polar low caused a notable blizzard affected the east Midlands and South East on the same day (7th) as it introduced very cold arctic air.
 Snow started in the early afternoon, and finished 6 hours later, depositing a foot of snow; in Kent there were 30 cm, with some 20' drifts.
 As the polar air flooded south temperatures fell from 4C at midday, to -3C in the snow, to -14C as the snow cleared overnight.
-There was more heavy snow on the 14th.
+There was more heavy snow on the 14th, with even central London seeing several inches.
 Low temperatures were widespread across the north of Britain.
 It was -20C near Penrith on the 16th, and -20.6C recorded on the 18th at Grantown-on-Spey.
 Manchester had its lowest February reading of the century, with -13C.
 It even fell to -7C in central London.
 Severe easterly gales caused much damage in south Devon on the 19th, and led to widespread drifting of snow across the south.
 There were more blizzards across the west and midlands on the 20th.
+Slightly milder ari reached the south on the 21st.
 This is another cold and snowy month from my childhood that I just can't place at all.

 March.
 Very cold (3.3C CET) and dull.
 There was heavy snow across the north on 12-14th; roads were blocked in Angus and Perthshire.
 There was an ice storm in the Midlands and the north on the 16-18th.
 A TV transmitter at Emley Moor, Huddersfield, collapsed under the weight of the glazed ice on the 19th.